Comparative Literature

 What is Comparative Literature?

-Students in Comparative Literature are, by definition, proficient in more than one language.
-They work in a variety of fields contiguous with literature, such as film, music, the visual arts, philosophy, history and anthropology.
-Those who study comparative literature acquire valuable skills in literary analysis, cultural awareness, critical thinking, as well as verbal and written communication and argumentation.
+Students in comparative literature are, by definition, proficient in more than one language.
+They work in various fields adjacent to literature, such as film, music, the visual arts, philosophy, history, and anthropology.
+Those who study comparative literature acquire valuable skills in literary analysis, cultural awareness, critical thinking, verbal and written communication, and argumentation.

 Comparative literature provides us with the critical tools to reflect on and form intellectual opinions about: